 Belvedere Andros.
 Again in Batsi, simple suites in the main building with a swimming pool plus an independent apartment suite nearby can be among your more casual choices, especially if you want to experience the area by night.

 Paradise Art Hotel.
-In Chora, this artsy boutique hotel with classic décor has simple rooms, a pool with a bar, and outdoor sports facilities.
+In Chora, this artsy boutique hotel with classic décor has simple rooms, a pool bar, and outdoor sports facilities.

 Ktima Lemonies.
-Four sets of independent lodgings, a swimming pool, and courtyards comprise a traditional guesthouse inside a hard-to-find lemon-tree estate a 40-minute drive away from the port, at the place of absolute serenity.
+Four sets of independent lodgings (that can also be rented as a fully serviced holiday home), a swimming pool, and courtyards comprise a traditional guesthouse experience inside a hard-to-find lemon-tree estate a 40-minute drive away from the port, at a place of absolute serenity.
 Enjoy the farm-to-table breakfast and the luxe rural hospitality experience curated by architect Michalis Gryparis and his wife.

 Things to Do in Andros